Xichang Satellite Launch Center: Beginning of China's lunar exploration program

 On October 24, 2007, Chang'e 1, an un-crewed Moon orbiter of the Chang'e program, was successfully launched from the facility, marking the beginning of China's lunar exploration program.

 First Long March-3C carrier rocket

 China launched its first Long March-3C carrier rocket on April 25, 2008.
 This was the 105th mission of China's Long March series of rockets, and also the launch of the nation's first data relay satellite (数据中继卫星) Tianlian I (天链一号).

 A new launch pad for next-generation rockets (such as Long March 8) is currently under construction, as of December 2019.

 Facilities

+Launch Complexes

+Three launch complexes were planned, and two were built: